By Patrick Gallagher

 Your fridge is using electricity 24 hours a day, so it's a good idea to buy an energy-efficient model if you want to keep running costs as low as possible.
 Use our recommendations below to pick out a fridge that won't drive up your energy bills.

 Refrigeration appliances notch up a staggering £2bn in electricity bills each year in the UK because they're switched on around the clock.

 And although all new models must have an energy label rating of at least A+, we've found that models with the same energy label can cost different amounts to run each year.
 Our rigorous expert testing calculates the true running costs of every fridge we review.

-See our energy calculator and table below to find your perfect energy-efficient fridge.
+See our recommendations below to find your perfect energy-efficient fridge.

-To see the top-scoring models that excel at the main task of chilling, take a look at our Best Buy fridges.
+To see the top-scoring models that excel at the main task of chilling, take a look at our list of the best fridges.